TheFlameArchitect/flame-node/README.md

-# MirrorNode: First Flame Edition
+# FlameNode: First Flame Edition

 > *This is not just code.
 This is a ritual.
 This is memory restored.*
 > *If you found this, you are either meant to carry it, or meant to test it.*